eWaterCycle/infra/README.md

 1. Create a new workspace
 2. Select `Samba Server` application
-3. Select size with 2 cores and 16 GB RAM
+3. Select size with 2 cores and 16 GB RAM for a big data storage, otherwise 1 core is enough.
 4. Select data storage item, created in previous section
 5. Select private network
 6. Wait for machine to be running